 |14.||Sony A7 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Panasonic GH5 (unlike the A7C) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the A7C are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the A7C does not have a direct predecessor.
+The A7C is a recent model that features in the current product line-up of Sony.
+In contrast, the GH5 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the GH5 was succeeded by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.